nicholasgillespie/body-mass/docs/project/progress_log.md

 #### TODO

-- Prepare for the switch to the imperial measurement system, which will require additional input boxes.
+- Prepare the switch for the imperial measurement system, which will require additional input boxes.
 Plan to use a JavaScript-based toggle system to switch between measurement systems.
+- In production, the input elements are not getting styled as expected.
+Need to investigate and resolve this issue.

 ---